Suggester/Documentation/config/configuration.md

 | [Suggestions Feed](/config/suggestions.md)    | Channel                                      |          ✓             |       None                      |
 | [Voting Roles](/config/voting.md)             | Role                                         |                        |       All roles                  |

-¹ The `Required?` colon denotes if each element is required or not for the bot to function properly
+¹ The `Required?` colon denotes if each element is required or not for the bot to function properly, not configuring required elements will show an error